 O'Brien Fellowship in Public Service Journalism

-Backed by 蜜桃影像, the O'Brien Fellowship helps news professionals dig deep while mentoring student journalists.
+Backed by 蜜桃影像, the O'Brien Fellowship program helps news professionals dig deep while mentoring student journalists.

 The program honors 蜜桃影像 alumni Alicia and Perry O'Brien.
-Their daughter, Patricia Frechette, and her husband, Peter, donated $8.3 million in 2012 to create the fellowship.
-The Milwaukee Journal Sentinel is a co-founder and partner.
+Their daughter, Patricia Frechette, and her husband, Peter, donated $8.3 million in 2012, to create the fellowship. is a co-founder and partner.

 The O鈥橞rien Fellowship accepts applications from journalists using print, digital, or visual mediums.
 Applicants may also produce news or opinion content.
 Journalists producing opinion content, however, including editorial writers and columnists, should inform, and support, their views and commentary with independent, in-depth investigative reporting.